Growing your business

 You’ve guessed it.
 Accountants and book-keepers, who can expect up to 98% of their work to be automated in the next few years.

-The same article stresses that this disruption won’t necessarily result in job losses.
+The same article stresses that the disruption caused by artificial intelligence won’t necessarily result in job losses.
 Its author, PwC’s Chief Economist John Hawksworth, is a lot more optimistic than that:

 Opportunity, as they say, is knocking…

 Alice Morgan is a digital marketing professional who’s really interested in AI and automation.
 She says her own professional life has changed beyond recognition, too, but that’s not why she talked to us about her experiences.

 “I love working with clients and producing great work for them, but – hands up here – I’ve never been a real fan of the admin side”.

 For years, she admits her approach to managing her business was to chuck all her receipts in a box and hand them over periodically to her accountant.
 She did send out invoices on time, but – because she was using an Excel template she made herself, “I made mistakes which meant invoice payments were delayed and my cashflow was terrible.”